apgoel1/SECinsights/README.md

-# for HScore
+# SEC data analysis and summarization
-trading algos and more
+providing insights into mutual fund investments and company financials